franko/regress-pro/new-docs/intro.rst

 For any given stack the thicknesses of each film will be available in the parameters list.
 The thicknesses are are named T1, T2, T3, ... where T1 is the top layer, T2 is the layer below and so on and their values are always expressed in Angstrom.

-When a film stack use a dispersion model for some of the layers the corresponding parameters will be available in the parameters list.
+When a film stack use a dispersion model for any of the layers the corresponding parameters will be available in the parameters list.
 The model parameters are grouped by layer number and named accordingly to the model.

 Adding a model parameters means that the fit will adjust its value to find an optimal solution.

-As for thicknesses you can specify a seed value to be used as a starting point and you can optionally give a range.
+For any fitting parameter, thickness or model parameter, you can specify a seed value to be used as a starting point and you can optionally give a range.

 .. note::
     A range for model parameters is only needed if the corresponding range to explore is such that the model's behavior is strongly not linear.